 - Do a real job in an advanced engineering business

 - Enjoy a competitive pension, and 33 days' holiday per year (inclusive of Bank Holidays).

 Our Apprenticeships involve a fair amount of academic work.
 For that reason, we'll need you to have already achieved a certain level in your education:

-- A-Level – Three or more at grade A* to C preferably in a numerate subject (achieved or expected).
+- A-Level – Three at grade A* to C, one of which must be in a numerate subject (examples include Maths, Physics, Economics, Business) - achieved or expected.

-- GCSE – Grade C or above in Maths (higher paper), English, Science and at least one other subject.
+- GCSE – Grade C or above in Maths (higher paper), English Language, Science and at least one other subject.

-- Highers – Three or more at grade A to C preferably in a numerate subject (achieved or expected).
+- Highers – Three at grade A* to C, one of which must be in a numerate subject (examples include Maths, Physics, Economics, Business) (achieved or expected).